Mikaela Mayer calls for rematch or Katie Taylor clash after split decision loss to Alycia Baumgardner | 'I believe I won'

 "I hope she becomes the champion that she should be and gives me another shot and gives the fans that fight."

-Despite the strong words from her fierce rival, Baumgardner has dismissed calls for a rematch and insists she is focused on uniting the divisions and going for the undisputed title.
+Despite the strong words from her fierce rival, Baumgardner has dismissed calls for a rematch and insists she is focused on becoming an undisputed champion.

 "To be a part of this show, not only boxing but to be a part of something that is legendary, the fact that we were able to put on a card like this and really build for this fight, it made for an amazing fight," said Baumgardner.